RomaP28/fast-react-pizza/README.md

 - **Fetch API**: For making HTTP requests to the backend API.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

-## How to Download and Launch Locally12:## How to Download and Launch Locally
+## How to Download and Launch Locally
 1. **Clone the repository**:
    ```sh
    git clone https://github.com/RomaP28/fast-react-pizza.git